 Will the frog ever reach the pond?
 Give reasons for your answer.”

-In case you need it, I’ll give a long paragraph break with a nice picture of a frog before telling you the answer.
+In case you need it, I’ll give a long paragraph break before telling you the answer.

 Mathematically, the frog will never reach the pond.
 In order to reach the finish line, there would have to be a day when the frog goes the whole way.
 And if the frog only ever goes halfway, that will never happen.